Convenience, Reliability, Security

 This is one of our most asked questions.
 Each State has its own guidelines for remote notarization and most States rules have been changed to accommodate individuals during the Pandemic.
 The biggest States that will not accept an electronic signature but do accept remote notarization are New York and California.

-We provide remote witnesses for an additional $40.00 per witness or the signer may provide a remote witness.
-If the signer provides a remote witness, we will require his or her driver license, passport or identification card and email address.
-The remote witness must be at least 18 years of age and we recommend that he or she be a non-relative either by blood or marriage.
+We can provide a remote witness for an additional $40.00 or you can provide a remote witness for free.
+If you provide a remote witness, we will require a copy of his or her identification and email address.
+It is strongly recommended that the witness not be a relative, either by blood or marriage.

 That is a great question because it is one of our favorite jobs.
 We recommend taking our 1-hour training webinar on Remote Online Notarization.
 Our trainings will provide the attendee with how to become a remote notary, how to perform a remote notarization, pricing and costs associated with becoming a remote notary and the responsibilities of the remote notary and signer.
 To register, please click here.